puzzlelang/puzzlelang.github.io/_coverpage.md

 ![logo](puzzle-invert.png)
 <h1>PUZZLE</h1>

-> A simple language for <i>abstract programming</i> on any javascript-based environment
+> A simple , extendable language for <i>abstract programming</i> on any javascript-based environment

 <br>